topolskib/transformers/docs/source/model_doc/luke.rst

 The LUKE model was proposed in `LUKE: Deep Contextualized Entity Representations with Entity-aware Self-attention
 <https://arxiv.org/abs/2010.01057>`_ by Ikuya Yamada, Akari Asai, Hiroyuki Shindo, Hideaki Takeda and Yuji Matsumoto.
-It is based on Google's BERT model released in 2018.
-It adds entity embeddings as well as an entity-aware self-attention mechanism, which helps improve performance on several downstream tasks involving reasoning about entities such as named-entity recognition, extractive and cloze-style question answering, entity linking and relation classification between entities.
+It is based on RoBERTa and adds entity embeddings as well as an entity-aware self-attention mechanism, which helps improve performance on several downstream tasks involving reasoning about entities such as named-entity recognition, extractive and cloze-style question answering, entity linking and relation classification between entities.

 The abstract from the paper is the following: